framework-one/framework-one.github.io/source/documentation/3.5/using-di-one.markdown

 By default, any CFC in the `beans` folder is considered a transient and everything else is considered a singleton.
 There are three ways to specify other CFCs should be considered transient:

-* `config.singulars` allows you to specify additional folders that resolve to `bean`
+* `config.singulars` allows you to specify irregular plural folder names and their singular mappings, e.g., `geese : "goose"`
-* `config.transients` allows you to specify additional folders whose contents are transient
+* `config.transients` allows you to specify additional folders whose contents are transient (i.e., in addition to the `beans` folder convention)
 * `config.singletonPattern` allows you to specify a regular expression which limits which beans are considered singletons
 * `config.transientPattern` allows you to specify a regular expression which limits which beans are considered transients

-In the first case, any folder name whose singular name is `bean` will cause CFCs to get an alias that ends in `Bean` and will be considered transients.
-In the second case, the singular transformation will still be applied to create the alias, but the CFCs will be considered transients anyway.
-See below for additional uses of `config.singulars`.
-In the third case, CFCs will also be considered transients if their name does not match the regular expression pattern supplied.
-In the fourth case, CFCs will also be considered transients if their name matches the regular expression pattern supplied.
+For `config.singulars`, any folder name whose singular name is `bean` will cause CFCs to get an alias that ends in `Bean` and will be considered transients (see below for examples).
+For `config.transients`, the singular transformation will still be applied to create the alias, but the CFCs will be considered transients anyway.
+For `config.singletonPattern`, CFCs will also be considered transients if their name **does not match** the regular expression pattern supplied.
+For `config.transientPattern`, CFCs will also be considered transients if their name **does match** the regular expression pattern supplied.
 You cannot specify both `config.singletonPattern` and `config.transientPattern`.

 For example: